 Do More with Devices

 Windows 7 lets you connect more devices to your PC and makes it easier to use them.
 Device Center is the central place where you can see all of the devices that are connected to or associated with your PC.
-From this single location you can interact with your devices, browse files, or manage settings.
+From this single location, you can interact with your devices, browse files, or manage settings.

 Windows 7 has an enhanced experience for Windows logo devices, including many brand-name printers, cameras, phones, and other devices that you use at work and home.
 When Device Center recognizes one of these devices, it represents it with a unique photo image that you’ll quickly recognize.
 You’ll also see more details about that device and advanced options for managing it.